Supportive Herbs and Supplements for Mental Health

-With October 10 being the intersection of Indigenous People's Day and World Mental Health Day, a lot could be said for the importance of caring for one another.
+Clearly we are all affected by the world around us, and often its hard not to feel overwhelmed and lost.
 But before we can properly care for our communities, we need to be able to care for ourselves!
 Below, we discuss different ways to ground and uplift the nervous system through nutrients, lifestyle, and herbs.

-When addressing mental wellness holistically, it’s helpful to start slow.
+When addressing mental wellness functionally, it’s helpful to start slow.
 Doing even really small things consistently will amount to enormous shifts over time-- gentleness, self-compassion, and patience go a long way!

 Grounding the Nervous System